Gilleece/Woodford-3d-milestone-4/README.md

         - Try various things like refreshing the page in different sections.
         - Look for results that broke the styling in anyway.
         - Test different scenarios to see if the site continued worked (for example, I would input search parameters that return no results and see if the site continues functioning after this).
-        - Emulate different errors like 404 to make sure they were being handled correctly.
+        - Ensure that only admin accounts can access certain parts of the site by directly typing in URLs.
     * Mobile only
         - Try common gestures like pinch to zoom, rotating orientation.
+        - Ensure that the drop down menu worked and that all aspects were usuable at all sizes (such as quantity + and - buttons)

     All tests were performed across multiple browsers and OS.